anatoliyv/AssistantKit/README.md

 first of all let me introduce `ScreenFamily`.

 This is enum that breaks all possible screens into 3 groups:
+- `.old`:          Reproduce old iPhones with 3.5 and 4.0 inches screens
-- `.small`:        All iPhones/iPods without iPhone 6 Plus
+- `.small`:        Other iPhones/iPods without iPhone 6 Plus
 - `.medium`:       iPhone 6 Plus and iPad Mini
 - `.big`:          iPad and iPad Pro